nithashab2000/cybersecurity-labs/README.md

 - Used `openssl s_client` to securely transmit the password over a TLS-encrypted connection to a specific port
 - Retrieved a SSH private key obtained via TLS-encrypted netcat communication to authenticate to the next level
 - Compared file differences using 'diff' command to identify the updated password to the next level from the similiar content files
+- Bypassed forced logout by remotely executing a command via SSH to read the password without triggering '.bashrc'
 ---

 ## Skills Acquired